The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 No. Just, no...

-And no, there was no parental supervision in the 1980s.
+And no, there was no "parental supervision" in the 1980s.

-Instead of murderous trans women (Dressed to Kill) or ultra-violent serial killers, (Cruising) Partners depicted gay men as jokes.
+Instead of murderous trans women (Dressed to Kill) or ultra-violent-gay serial killers, (Cruising) Partners depicted gay men as jokes.
 The central conceit is Sgt Benson (Ryan O’Neal) is a straight cop working undercover in the gay community, to catch a killer.
 But the central theme is “oh, they’re so gay and he’s so straight and isn’t it all so funny?”

 The movie does make an attempt at humanizing gay men.
 After arresting a suspect only to find he’s just a man who thought he was going on a date, Benson stops fellow cops from hazing him.
 As the cops tease Benson about his partner, Kerwin, (John Hurt) a gay police officer recruited to legitimize Benson’s gay persona, Benson begins to see his part in the persecution of gay men.